anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 ### Before You Start

+1. You will need a credit card or bank account to activate your free trial and get started.

+> You won't be billed until you explicitly turn on automatic billing, but payment information is needed for verification purposes.

+2. Before setting up billing yourself, you may want to check with your institutional procurement office and see if they have a preferred account set-up method with Google (such as a third-party reseller or an existing account).

+1. To add lab members, you will need to know the Google account they will use to access Terra.
+You can always add additional lab members once you have completed the initial setup.

 ### Roles
 This guide assumes the following roles and permissions:

 1. **Lab Manager** - Will be assigned as a Terra Billing Project owner and will create workspaces for lab members.

 1. **Lab Member** - Will be prevented from creating workspaces and will instead be assigned to one or more Terra workspaces with "Can Compute" access.
 They will be able to launch the workspace but not able to and share the workspace, but not give other collaborators "Can Compute" access to the workspace.
 This prevents anyone besides those assigned by the Lab Manager from incurring GCP costs on behalf of the lab.

+### Overview of Setup

+1. Create one Google Billing Account per funding source.
+1. Link your Gogle Billing Accounts to Terra by  adding terra-billing@terra.bio as a Billing Account User to each Google Billing Account
+1. Create one Terra Billing Project for each lab member and assign the lab meber as a member.
+1. Create one workspace per lab member and make each lab member writer with “can execute” but true and “can share” false.
+1. Setup bulling budgets and alerts for each Terra Billing Project.

+>Note that given this lab members will still be able to create their own workspaces where they will be owners with “can execute” and “can share” that are linked to their lab Terra Billing Project.

 ## Steps

 ### 1 - Create Your Lab’s Google Accounts
 Identify which Google account to use, or create one.
-For more information see[Setting up a Terra account with a non-Google email](https://support.terra.bio/hc/en-us/articles/360029186611-Setting-up-a-Google-account-with-a-non-Google-email).
+For more information see [Setting up a Terra account with a non-Google email](https://support.terra.bio/hc/en-us/articles/360029186611-Setting-up-a-Google-account-with-a-non-Google-email).

 ### 2 - Create Your Lab’s Terra Accounts

 1. Create a Terra account with the email address associated with the Google Account. https://support.google.com/accounts/answer/27441

-### 3 - Create Your Lab’s GCP Payment Accounts
+### 3 - Create Your Lab’s GCP Billing Accounts

-1. Identify how many GCP Payment Accounts will need to be created - One per funding source is the recommended approach in this guide.
+1. Identify how many GCP Billing Accounts will need to be created - One per funding source is the recommended approach in this guide.

 1. Identify or create the Payment Methods to be used for each GCP Billing Account.
 For more information see [Create and manage your payments profile](https://support.google.com/paymentscenter/answer/9028746?ref_topic=9017383).

 1. Create the GCP Billing Accounts.
 For more information see [Create, modify, or close your Cloud Billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account).

-### 4 Add Terra as “User” on each GCP Billing Account
+### 4 - Add Terra as “User” on each GCP Billing Account

 1. Add Terra as a user on each GCP Billing Account created.

-### 5 Create Terra Billing Projects per Lab Member
+### 5 - Create Terra Billing Projects per Lab Member

 1. Assign a Lab Manager who will be responsible for creating all workspaces.

 1. Create one or more Terra Billing Projects e.g. one per funding source or one per Data Analyst.
 Assign the Lab Manager the ability to create workspaces under each Terra Billing Project.

-### 6 Create Budgets and Alerts in GCP
+### 6 - Create Budgets and Alerts in GCP

 1. Create budgets and alerts for GCP Billing Projects created by Terra when the Terra Billing Projects were created.
+See [Set Budgets and Budget Alerts](https://cloud.google.com/billing/docs/how-to/budgets) for additional instructions.

+### 7 - Add Lab Members to Workspaces

 1. Identify Lab Members who will be given “Can Compute” access to specific workspaces and create the workspaces and assign access while preventing lab members from sharing workspaces with other users who might then incur GCP charges.